derykmakgill/q/_posts/2013-02-12-simulating-deep-lens-survey-davis.md

 comments: true
 redirect_from: "/2013/02/12/2006-uc-davis-reu/"
 permalink: simulating-deep-lens-survey-davis
+excerpt: The Roman Republic, the foremost power of its day, had reached its zenith.
+Its leadership had attained unbounded wealth and unstinted power.
+The rulers were intolerant of restraint, indifferent to the demands of the middle class, and contemptuous of the Constitution which was designed to curb their ambitions.
+The time...
 ---

 ![The simulated stars and galaxies from my DLS simulation I created during my 2006 physics REU.](/assets/2006_reu_internship_simulated_data-940x544.jpg)